The College Football Playoff will feature Alabama v. Cincinnati and Michigan v. Georgia – KION546

 The College Football Playoff will feature Alabama v.
 Cincinnati and Michigan v.
 Georgia

-Alabama will play Cincinnati and Michigan will play Georgia in the College Football Playoff on New Year’s Eve, as the college football season reaches its final stages.
+The Alabama Crimson Tide, Michigan Wolverines, Georgia Bulldogs and the Cincinnati Bearcats will compete in the College Football Playoff, the selection committee announced on Sunday.

+In the semifinal games scheduled for December 31, No. 1 Alabama (12-1) will face off against No. 4 Cincinnati (13-0) at the Cotton Bowl Classic at AT&T Stadium in Arlington, Texas, while No. 2 Michigan (12-1) will play No. 3 Georgia (12-1) at the Orange Bowl at Hard Rock Stadium in Miami Gardens, Florida.

-The winners of those two games will then face off in the national championship game on January 10 at Lucas Oil Stadium in Indianapolis.
+The winners will square off in the national championship game at Lucas Oil Stadium in Indianapolis, Indiana, on January 10 (8 p.m.
+ET).

+Cincinnati, a member of the American Athletic Conference, is the first school from a non-Power Five conference to play in the CFP since its inception in 2014.
+The Power Five conferences consist of the Atlantic Coast Conference, the Big 12 Conference, the Big Ten Conference, the Pac-12 Conference and the Southeastern Conference.

-Alabama (12-1), ranked first, won the SEC Championship game 41-24 over Georgia on Saturday.
-Under coach Nick Saban, the Crimson Tide won the national title last year and has won six titles since 2009.
+Alabama is making a CFP-best seventh appearance after winning the SEC Championship Game 41-24 over Georgia on Saturday.
+Under coach Nick Saban, the top-ranked Crimson Tide rolled past Ohio State last year in the national title game, earning Alabama its sixth title in 12 seasons.

-Michigan (12-1), ranked second, dominated Iowa 42-3 to win the Big 10 championship on Saturday, the first for coach Jim Harbaugh.
+Michigan dominated Iowa 42-3 to win the Big 10 championship on Saturday, the first for coach Jim Harbaugh.
+It will be playing in its first playoff.

-Georgia (12-1), ranked third, lost its final game but had been the top team for most of the season.
+Georgia lost its final game but had been the top team for most of the season and will be playing in its second playoffs.

-Cincinnati (13-0), ranked fourth, is the only undefeated team of the bunch and is the first team from outside college football’s five main conferences to make the playoff.
+The fifth-ranked team heading into the bowl season is the Notre Dame Fighting Irish (11-1).

+Notre Dame head coach Marcus Freemen will make his coaching debut at the team’s upcoming bowl game.
+Freeman replaced Brian Kelly, who left the school to become head coach at Louisiana State University earlier this week.

 The-CNN-Wire